Exceptional Social Media Strategy: How to Develop One for Enhanced Brand Visibility and ROI

 Step 5: Plan Your Content

-Developing a content strategy is crucial.
-Consider the following when planning your content:
+A content strategy is crucial.
+Keep these points in mind when you plan your content:

 • Define Your Tone: Decide whether your tone is formal or informal, humorous or serious.
 Tailor your tone to each platform.